aerobatic/website/content/blog/2017-01-23-announcing-aerobatic-transition-from-bitbucket.md

 <img src="https://d2q4nobwyhnvov.cloudfront.net/[appId]/[versionId]/banner.jpg" />
 ~~~

-This performance enhancement allows for aggressive cache headers since a new version would result in a new URL.
-However the downside is that cached versions are invalidated with a new deployment __even if the file didn't change__.
-The new approach is to inject a hash representing the actual file contents into the asset path.
-This will cause assets to be served with a 1 year expiration and the cache will only be invalidated if the MD5 hash changes.
+This performance enhancement allows for aggressive cache headers since a new version will always result in a new URL.
+However the downside is that cached versions are always invalidated, __even if the file didn't change__.
+Our new approach injects a hash representing the actual file contents into the asset path at deploy time.
+These assets are served with a 1 year expiration and the same cached files will continue to be served across multiple deployments **unless** the file has actually changed (resulting in a new MD5 hash).

 **New asset paths**
 ~~~html